TerseStorm/pokemmo-location-ripper-bot/README.md

 This dumps the needed files as a .zip file to the `dump\resources` directory in PokeMMO's install directory (usually in `C:\\Program Files\PokeMMO`).

-Run PLR once, and it will create a new folder in its directory called `dex_files` where the `dump.zip` file should be copied to.
+Run `plr` once, and it will create a new folder in its directory called `dex_files` where the `dump.zip` file should be copied to.

 Extract `dump.zip` to this folder.